* ECB's Draghi says monetary policy to remain accommodative

 The dollar also climbed to its highest since June 5 against

-But the greenback stayed weak against the yen and was down
+But the greenback was flat against the yen at 97.70 yen

 after Australia's former leader Kevin Rudd toppled Julia Gillard